 When we first got it, I didn’t have too much to do, just the bundled software which was extensive since we got the computer from a custom builder.
 Encarta, Microsoft Games, and random demos and that damn hovercraft game on Windows 95 were my first experiences with computer gaming.
 One of my good friends then introduced me to a game called Scorched Earth, the self proclaimed “mother of all games.”
 He gave me a copy on a floppy disk (remember those things?) and I swear to God, I was hooked like hell for the summer.
 My summer was either bike around town with friends and then play Scorched Earth at their house, or play Scorched Earth in a darkened room with a window unit air conditioner humming away.

 Scorched Earth is a DOS game made in 1991 by Wendell Hicken.
 The game play is very simple, but so random and unpredictable that it’s addicting and re-playable.
 The rules of Scorched Earth are simple: kill the other nine tanks and live.
-A standard game will go for 10 rounds but you can set it as few as 1 to as many as 1000 (I wonder if anyone has every done 1000 in a row.)
+A standard game will go for 10 rounds but you can set it as few as 1 to as many as 1000 (I wonder if anyone has ever done 1000 rounds in a row.)
 Upon starting the game you have the option to play around with a plethora of settings that will affect gameplay.
 Anything from the changing the order of how tanks take their turns to changing the weather and cost of weapons.
-You can also choose how many opponents you are to face; from 2 to 10.
+You can also choose how many opponents you are to face; from 1 other tank to 9 others.

 After picking your tank, you got to choose your weapons and accessories from two long lists.
 On the weapons side you could choose anything from standard missiles to giant multiple bouncing warheads that could wipeout the entire screen if angled correctly.
 On the accessories side you could pick out items such as parachutes, batteries, shields and much more.
 My own personal choices are:

-Heavy Riot Bomb: Shoots a bomb that removes dirt from under tanks.
-Kills stupid AI tanks effectively.
+- Heavy Riot Bomb: Shoots a bomb that removes dirt from under tanks.
+Kills Moron AI tanks effectively.

 Another strategy is to use earth changing weapons such as “Dirt Charges” or “Riot Bombs.”
 Covering a tank in dirt means that it’ll have to shoot its way out, taking damage in the process.
 Removing the dirt under a tank makes it fall, and without a parachute it’s almost certain doom for that tank.